JogoShugh/VersionOne.Archimedes/examples.md

 <Server Base URI>/rest-1.v1/Data/Epic?where=Category.Name='Initiative'&sel=Name,Number,Reference,Category
 ```

-We want a list of Epics so we use Epics as the [from](http://community.versionone.com/Developers/Developer-Library/Documentation/API/Queries/from).
+We want a list of Epics so we use `Epic` as the [from](http://community.versionone.com/Developers/Developer-Library/Documentation/API/Queries/from).

 We want to filter on just Initiative Epics so we use `Category.Name='Initiative'` as the [where](http://community.versionone.com/Developers/Developer-Library/Documentation/API/Queries/where).
 If we only used `Category` we would need to specify an OID for the list value of 'Initiative'.